 Your 401(k) is the former, and you pay taxes when you withdraw money at a later date.
-A Roth IRA is the latter, and you pay taxes on the money right away and withdraw it tax-free later (provided it's a qualified distribution).
+A Roth IRA4 is the latter, and you pay taxes on the money right away and withdraw it tax-free later (provided it's a qualified distribution).

 Get familiar with Social Security

 Social Security in the United States dates back to 1935.
 Since then it’s grown to be an important piece of the retirement puzzle.

 Providing a guaranteed income for life, cost-of-living adjustments (COLA) to offset inflation, and spousal and survival benefits, Social Security affects millions of Americans’ retirement incomes.

 Women make up more than half of the Social Security beneficiaries.
 The average monthly benefit for retirees is $1,658.3

 Your primary insurance amount (PIA) is your monthly benefit amount, and it’s determined by how much money you (or your spouse) earned while working.
 You can maximize your PIA by evaluating when you’d like to start receiving Social Security benefits.